TROPHiT/UnityDeeplinks/README.md

 Fortunately, AppsFlyer provides an implementation similar to [Alternative #2](#alternative-2-adding-a-deeplink-activity) above for Android, so in order to make AppsFlyer behave consistently for Android, we simply need to add some code to their class and rebuild their native .jar file using tools they provide:
 * First, ensure you have the [AppsFlyer Unity SDK](https://support.appsflyer.com/hc/en-us/articles/213766183-Unity) integrated including the deeplinking configuration
+* Ensure you have your URL schemes or Universal Links set up
 * Next, ensure you call `AppsFlyer.getConversionData();` in your AppsFlyer iOS startup script, right after `setAppId`:
 ```
 #if UNITY_IOS